wgxcodersdc/organization/learning-resources/front-end-hack-nights/html_study_guide.md

 #HTML

 **HTML (Hyper Text Markup Language)** elements are the building blocks of the Web.
-HTML defines the basic structure of a page and your styles and interactivity (CSS & Javascript) are based off your HTML.
+HTML defines the basic structure of a page and your styles(CSS) and interactivity(Javascript) are based off of your HTML.
 Every web page, at it’s core, starts with HTML!

 HTML consists of elements in opening and closing tags (in angle brackets, i.e. ```<h1>This is a Headline!</h1>```).
 The opening tag - ```<h1>``` - starts the element and the closing tag - ```</h1>``` tells the web browser the element has ended.